Yyb-XJTU/Causal-Planner/README.md

 ## TODO List
-Our paper is currently under review, and the code and checkpoints will be released gradually.
+Our paper has been accepted, and the code and checkpoints will be released gradually.
 - [x] Initial release
 - [ ] Training code
 - [ ] Pretrained checkpoints